eamsdev/MiniBlog/src/assets/posts/0_20221223_Require_Context.md

 _Wait!_ so how does line 2 work?

 `context.keys()` returns an array of strings, where each string is the relative path to a module in the context.
-The map function iterates over this array and uses the context function to require each module.
+The map function iterates over this array and uses the context function to load each module.

 So, if the `context.keys()` array contained the following strings: